-One of the key sports of Breakout app is Hockey and before any player gets into the hockey stadium in order to play game he needs to sign up the league waiver in which his team is currently playing.
-This is the required document which confirms that player takes any risks of injury or other body damage during the game.
-Sometimes user needs to sign up the waiver right before the game starts and internet connection may be lost, hence user is not able to play the game until waiver is signed up.
+One of the key sports of Breakout app is Hockey and before any player gets into the hockey stadium in order to play the game he needs to sign up the league waiver in which his team is currently playing.
+This is the required document which confirms that the player takes any risks of injury or other body damage during the game.
+Sometimes a user needs to sign up the waiver right before the game starts and internet connection may be lost, hence the user is not able to play the game until a waiver is signed up.

 #9.
 Live update

 Another feature of React Native has helped us to make app’s update more flexible.
 When the app is updated in the stores a user receives a live update.
 It’s possible to reschedule it for later or accept immediately.